bleroy/3d-junkyard/DecentXL/readme.md

 ## Current version

-The current revision of the DecentXL keyboard is: rev. 1.1.
+The current revision of the DecentXL keyboard is: rev. 3.

 ## Can I buy one?

-The project will eventually be open-sourced, and I'll be encouraging everyone to build their own.
-I will sell kits and assembled keyboards (both modern and vintage) for those who are not comfortable with ordering parts, PCBs or using a soldering iron.
+The project is open-source, and I encourage everyone to build their own.
+I also sell kits and assembled keyboards (both modern and vintage) for those who are not comfortable with ordering parts, PCBs or using a soldering iron.

 How expensive is it?
 It depends on what you're ordering, but this is a made-to-order custom mechanical keyboard, so not cheap.

 ## Project history

 This is a brand new design that uses a lot of lessons learned from building the [DecentXE keyboards](https://github.com/bleroy/3d-junkyard/tree/main/Atari130MX), but adapts to the many complicated subtleties of the XL line of computers.

+The DecentXL keyboard won first prize at the [2023 ABBUC hardware contest](https://abbuc.de/forum/viewtopic.php?f=3&t=1658).

 ## Options